lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### value-sent CDA

 The value-sent action is generally used when the field value is not known by both Compressor and Decompressor.
 The value is sent in the compressed message header.
-Both Compressor and Decompressor must know the size of the field, either implicitly (the size is known by both sides) or explicitly in the compression residue by indicating the length, as defined in {{chap-CDA}}.
+Both Compressor and Decompressor MUST know the size of the field, either implicitly (the size is known by both sides) or explicitly in the compression residue by indicating the length, as defined in {{chap-CDA}}.
 This function is generally used with the "ignore" MO.